GigaTables/gigatables/README.md

 ```
 Ensure that the field is in *fields: [* option.

-**What types of fields I can use in editor? **
+**What types of fields can be used in editor?**

-Any, really - You can use any types, they are already embedded, but responsibility of supported ones (in different Browsers)
+Any, really - You can use any HTML5 types, they are already embedded, but responsibility of supported ones (in different Browsers)
 is on Your side.

 **Can I choose more then one row?**